Nameswara Temple, Pillalamarri

 Nameswara Temple is one among the four prominent and intricately carved stone and granite temples located in Pillalamarri village, earlier a major city during the Kakatiya era in early 2nd-millennium.
-The other three being Erakeswara Temple (Shiva), Trikuteshwara Temple (Shiva) and Chennakeshava temple (Vishnu).
+The other three being Erakeswara Temple (Shiva), Trikuteswara Temple (Shiva) and Chennakesava temple (Vishnu).

 Location

 Pillalamarri is located at a distance of 6 km northwest of Suryapet town.
 Suryapet is located at a distance of 153 km from Hyderabad on the National Highway 65.
-The Trikuteshwara temple – which means a temple for a lord of three shrines – is located within a square compound to the north of Nameswara temple.
+The Trikuteswara temple – which means a temple for a lord of three shrines – is located within a square compound to the north of Nameswara temple.

 History

 The temple was built in c.
 1202 CE by Nami Reddy of the Recherla family who served as the feudatories of Kakatiyas.

 One of the earliest archaeological surveys and documentation of this temple was completed over 1926 and 1927 by Ghulam Yazdani – an archaeologist and epigraphist, and published in 1929.
 In this study, the four temples at Pillalamarri were in ruined state and incorrectly named as: